Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Can I make these cookies in advance?

 These cookies keep well for 1-2 weeks!
-However, if you'd like to have fresh cookies, I recommend making the dough, placing it in an airtight container or in plastic wrap and freezing it until needed.
+However, if you’d like to have fresh cookies, I recommend making the dough, placing it in an airtight container or in plastic wrap and freezing it until needed.
+If you want to keep your cookies soft, place a slice of bread in the same container as your cookies.

 Can I make these cookies healthier?

-I recommend following my other vegan gingerbread cookie recipe which uses spelt flour, coconut sugar and maple syrup.
+I recommend using my other vegan gingerbread cookie recipe which uses spelt flour, coconut sugar and maple syrup.
 The recipe uses ground flax seeds which means that we can use less vegan butter and sweeteners.

 Do I have to cut out the cookies?